EnginAkin/final-project/README.md

-# NORMA FINAL PROJESI
+# NORMA FINAL PROJECT

-## Proje Tanıtımı
+## Overview

-Online bankacılık sistemi, banka şubesine gitmeden internet erişimi olan bir bilgisayar aracılığı ile yapılan bir backend uygulaması olup birçok bankacılık işlemini kapsar.
-Müşterilere verilen 4 temel hizmet vardır.
+The online banking system can be accessed via a computer with internet access without going to the bank branch.
+It is a backend application made and covers many banking transactions.
+There are 4 basic services provided to customers.

-* Müşteri yönetimi
+* Customer Management
-* Hesap yönetimi
+* Account Management
-* Kart yönetimi
+* Card Management
-* Transfer yönetimi
+* Transfer Management
 ----

-### Projede Kullanılan Teknolojiler
+### Used Technologies
 * Java 17
 * Spring Boot
 * Hibernate